zoren2/supreme-spoon/README.md

 ## Installing Vendors

-In order to install Bootstrap 4 and retrieve proper vendors, go into command line
+In order to install vendors, go into command line

 ```
-npm install bootstrap@4.0.0-alpha.6
+npm install
 ```

 Once packages are installed, compile the CSS using the command at the base of the project (inside supreme-spoon).